DaFluffyPotato/pyvr-example/README.md

 Some interactions are restricted to the applicable hand depending on how an item is held.
 All grabs need to be held continuously.
 Some games implement grabbing as a toggle; this is not one of them.

 Health and kills (on your current life) are shown on the watch face.
 Extra mags for your current weapon are at your hips.

+**The PyOpenXR version listed in the requirements.txt is incorrect!
+There's a memory leak in the latest release available on PyPi.
+I fixed it in a PR and it's been merged in, but a release hasn't been made yet (as of writing).
+Get PyOpenXR from the [GitHub repository](https://github.com/cmbruns/pyopenxr) instead.** Older versions may still function if you just want to test things out.